cis-ds/course-site/content/homework/machine-learning/index.md

 {{% /callout %}}

+1. Split `gss` into training and test sets with 75% allocated to training and 25% allocated to testing.
 1. Estimate a logistic regression model to predict `colrac` as a function of `age`, `black`, `degree`, `partyid_3`, `sex,` and `south`.
 Implement 10-fold cross-validation.
 Report the accuracy of the model.
 1. Estimate a random forest model to predict `colrac` as a function of all the other variables in the dataset (except `id` and `wtss`).
 In order to do this, you need to **impute** missing values for all the predictor columns.
 This means replacing missing values (`NA`) with plausible values given what we know about the other observations.
     - Remove rows with an `NA` for `colrac` - we want to omit observations with missing values for outcomes, not impute them